UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 The Counseling Center will provide confidential counseling services as well as information about other resources available to students who are infected with HIV.

 The Office of Disability Services will assist infected students in obtaining services and accommodations.
 A medical diagnosis of HIV/AIDS does not automatically mean a student will qualify for accommodations.
-The condition must cause a substantial limitation on the student’s ability to learn or on another major life activity.
+The condition must cause a substantial limitation on a major life activity.

-The offices of Human Resources, Disability Services, and Equity and Access will assist infected employees in obtaining services and accommodations.
+The offices of Human Resources, Disability Services, and Equity and Inclusion will assist infected employees in obtaining services and accommodations.

 HIV TESTING PROCEDURES